1936-37 Goudey Wide Pen Premiums Set (R314)

 R314 Goudey Wide Pen Overview

 Photos are similar to the National Chicle fine pens set but the names are written with a thicker pen (hence the name wide pens).
+Here are some differences between the two sets.

 Below is a short description of the five R314 Types as generally identified by collectors: